craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ## Specialized Weaponry
 ### Explosives
 #### Fire Bomb
-Fire Bombs are simple handheld explosive devices used for property damage and crowd control.
-A handheld fireball.
+Fire Bombs are simple handheld explosive devices, typically made of glass or clay and an accelerant, that are most commonly used for arson.
+Less powerful than a magical fireball, but much more accessible.

-Fire Bombs are *grenade (10')* and *burning*, and deal 2d4+5 fire damage.
+Fire Bombs are *grenade (10')* and *burning*, and deal 2d6+5 fire damage.

 #### Pipe Bomb
-Pipe Bombs are simple handheld explosive devices typically used against heavily armored targets.
+Pipe Bombs are simple handheld explosive devices typically used against armored targets.
+Easily improvised, the pipe bomb is a choice weapon for any citizen turned revolutionary.

-Pipe Bombs are *greanade (10)*, and deal 3d4+8 slashing damage.
+Pipe Bombs are *grenade (10')*, and deal 3d6+8 slashing damage.

 #### Chili Grenade
 Chili Grenades are complex handheld explosive devices used to deploy large swaths of fire upon the battlefield.